coderbri/MERN-Apr2023/Wk7-MERN_Auth/Lecture-Code/D19-Login_and_Registration_Part_I/README.md

 });
 ```

 Since Bcrypt is used asynchronously, it will be used with Promises.
 The "10" inside the `bcrypt.hash()` function refers to the number of salt rounds that Bcrypt will use when generating a salt.
-Then the next() function is called to proceed with the next steps of validations.
+Then the `next()` function is called to proceed with the next steps of validations.

 ## User Controller Setup
 These users will need to be saved in a database, and will be created via a registration form.
 This registration form will make a call to the API in order to actually register the user in the database.
 The hashing of the password will be done at the Schema level, so there will be no need for that logic here, as well as all other validations.

-1. The controller will take in the following Imports:
+1. The controller will take in the following imports:
     ```js
     const User = require('../models/user.model');
     const secret = process.env.SECRET_KEY;